Syllabus

 F fewer than 60%

-Grades will be determined based on the following rubric, which is based on emphasizing our three learning goals (Evaluate, Synthesize, and Appreciate)
+Grades will be determined based on the following rubric, which is based on emphasizing our three learning goals (Evaluate, Reflect, and Produce)

 There are multiple ways for students to engage with class and course materials and achieve their desired grade.
 Students are encouraged to choose the assignments that work best for them.
 Course assessments that occur throughout the semester are designed to help students set and achieve their own goals for engaging in course content.